 “The Power You Hold Within You is Greater Than You Know”

-You see, this isn’t a real book.
 Well it is real, but it isn’t a published book that you can buy in a store.
-It’s a sketchbook that I’ve turned into my life story.
+It’s a sketchbook, for a project, that I’ve turned into my life story.

 My sketchbook is currently at the B.A.L., having been received by the vol. 15 deadline.
 Sliding in just before the COVID-19 pandemic shuttered most of the world.